ShayanEm/Projects/Face Detection (Cross Compilation)/README.md

 ## Client

 The client connects to the server, receives images, and displays them.
-It can also initiate face detection on received images.
+It can also initiate face recognition on received images.

-## Face Detection
+## Face recognition

-The client's child process performs face detection on received images using the OpenCV Haar Cascade Classifier.
+The client's child process performs face recognition on received images using the OpenCV Haar Cascade Classifier.
 Detected faces are highlighted, and the images are saved.

 ### Compilation